BisanzLab/OHMC_Colaboratory/Protocols/ViralSeq/xGenLibraryPrepHT.md

 - Damaged DNA samples
 - Samples with a mixture of ssDNA & dsDNA
 - Low-input DNA
-- Viromes, metagenomes, and phageomes targeting for ssDNA & dsDNA bacteriophages
+- Viromes, metagenomes, and phageomes targeting ssDNA & dsDNA bacteriophages
 - Ancient DNA Samples

 The workflow of this procedure is as follows: